North Korea troops heading to Ukraine as cannon fodder: ‘They will surely be killed’

 “The first military units of the DPRK [Democratic People’s Republic of Korea] have already come under fire in Kursk,” Andriy Kovalenko, Ukraine’s top counter-disinformation official within the national security council said on Telegram.

 Questions have been raised about the calibre of the North Korean troops, not least because none of the group, which includes 500 officers and three generals, have any combat experience.
-North Korea’s isolation on the international stage means that its troops, which number more than one million, having faced nothing but training.
+North Korea’s isolation on the international stage means that its troops, which number more than a million, have faced nothing but training.

 Ukraine’s military intelligence agency, the GUR, said over the weekend that the North Korean troops had been armed with extensive hardware, including mortar shells, anti-tank guided missiles and rocket launchers, as well as sniper rifles and machine guns.
 But it will be unfamiliar terrain, with much of North Korean training taking place in the mountains, rather than on the flat battlefields of Ukraine.